black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 75
 You should use console.log() to print the result of calling the highPrecedence function with the string "5*3".

+# Step 76
+Remove both the console.log() with your highPrecedence call, and the return statement from your highPrecedence function.